 AAPI Data publishes demographic data and policy research on Asian Americans and Pacific Islanders.

-We seeks to make policy research and demographic data on AAPIs more accessible.
+We seek to make policy research and demographic data on AAPIs more accessible.
 We strive to keep our information current and useful, with data and research that are as rigorous and accurate as possible.
-We also regularly help journalists, community organizations, and decision makers make better sense of data and research.
+We also regularly help journalists, community organizations, and decision-makers make better sense of data and research.

 The idea for Racial Data sprang out of AAPI Data, which started as a portal for data and research on Asian Americans and Pacific Islanders and soon grew to become an indispensable national resource for journalists, policymakers, and community organizations alike.

 We hope to recreate that magic for all communities of color, thanks to an incredible team of publicly engaged researchers.
 In addition to the individuals below, we thank UC Riverside's Ethnic and Gender Programs for their contributions to this project, including: African Student Programs, Asian Pacific Student Programs, Chicano Student Programs, Middle Eastern Student Center, Native American Student Programs, Undocumented Student Programs, and the Women's Resource Center.

 Census Legacies is an emerging network—of funders, nonprofits, businesses, government agencies, and researchers from around the country—seeking to re-purpose Census outreach tables and ensuring that historically undercounted communities have an equal voice in shaping the future of our regions.

 More generally, Census has provided an opportunity to build truly inclusive tables, that include a broad spectrum of historically undercounted (or Hard To Count) communities, including communities of color, immigrants, seniors, people with disabilities, LGBT communities, and more.